How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 4. Avoid Exposition: Characters should not be used to dump information on the reader.
 Instead of using dialogue to explain the plot, reveal details through actions and subtext.
 Let the characters’ words hint at underlying themes or backstories without being overly explicit.

-5. Use Subtext: Realistic dialogue often involves what’s left unsaid.
+5. Use Subtext: Realistic communication often involves what’s left unsaid.
 Characters might hint at their true feelings rather than stating them outright, creating tension and depth.
 For example, instead of a character saying, “I’m angry with you,” they might say, “Do whatever you want,” while slamming a door.

 Examples of Good vs. Bad Dialogue